Guide on Section 16 of CGST Act - Eligibility, conditions & time limit for taking input tax credit

 The “intention to use” the goods and/or services in the course or furtherance of business would also suffice for availing ITC on such goods and/or services

-16.2 Conditions for taking Input Tax Credit (ITC)
+16.2 Conditions for availing Input Tax Credit (ITC)

 Section 16(2)